subfuzion/voting-app/README.md

 ### Run the assessor

-The `assessor` is for evaluating the performance of the Voting App running under Docker.
-It works by monitoring the logs of each service for patterns that must be matched to indicate success.
-The assessor produces a report when complete or when the evaluation times out.
+The `assessor` will be used for evaluating the performance of the Voting App running under Docker as part of course verification, primarily by monitoring the logs of each service for patterns that must be matched to indicate success.
+Once implemented, the assessor will produce a report when it completes an evaluation or when the evaluation times out.

 See [here](https://github.com/subfuzion/example-voting-app-nodejs/wiki#final-project)
 for instructions on running an assessment for the final project.